rivergrove/springboard/lichess_capstone/README.md

 ## Output

-The final output should be at least record the set of brilliant moves for the entire dataset, but may extend to creating a games and moves table.
+The final output should be at least record the game and move attributes for all games with at least one forced checkmate and evaluations for the entire dataset.
 The visualization and analysis will likely be done in Python using a Jupyter notebook or markdown.